Identity

 Stripe Identity

 Document-based identity verification powered by Stripe.
-Users upload a government-issued ID (passport, driver's license) and a selfie.
-Stripe performs liveness detection and document authenticity checks.
+The user uploads a government ID (passport, driver's license) and a selfie; Stripe performs liveness detection and document authenticity checks.

 Login.gov